 A: Glucosamine supplements can work quickly or over the long-term depending on the exact supplement.
 Furthermore, how well your body absorbs the glucosamine will determine how quickly you feel the effects and whether those effects are particularly noteworthy.
 Glucosamine supplements are best thought of as cumulative supplements, so it takes time for the compound to build up in your body.
 Glucosamine supplements are not good choices if you want short-term or instantaneous relief from joint or bone-related pain.

-Q: What other treatments or therapies can you combine with glucosamine supplements to treat joint pain or bone disorders?
+Q: What other treatments can you combine with glucosamine to treat bone disorders?

 A: Alongside other prescribed medications, joint pain and discomfort can often be relieved with the following efforts.
 Remain physically active over time.
 Since exercise can strengthen the cartilage in your joints and can improve flexibility, it can combat fatigue and reduce the effects of arthritis.
 However, do not exercise if your joint pain is from overstressing or overworking a joint in the first place.